NicholasKobald/Tree-Traversals/README.md

 # Tree-Traversals
 Python implementation of preorder, postorder, inorder, levelorder and 'zigzag' traversal of a Binary Tree.

-### TODO
+#### TODO
 -allow user to input tree

--specify traversal on cmd
+-specify a specific traversal via command line